dbwebb-se/mvc/example/php-linter-and-mess-detection/README.md

 composer validate
 ```

-If all seems okey you should be able to execute the tools like this.
+If all seems ok you should be able to execute the tools like this.

 ```
 composer phpmd
 composer phpstan
-composer phpcpd
 composer lint
 ```

 The command `composer lint` is intended to run all tools that do linting.
-It could be a good idea to also include `phpcs` to check your codestyle.
+It could be a good idea to also include `phpcsfixer` to fix your code style as a part of the linting.

 You can read more on "[composer and writing custom commands](https://getcomposer.org/doc/articles/scripts.md#writing-custom-commands)".